-It is recommended that all students receive their initial RN licensure in Tennessee.
+It is recommended that all students receive their initial RN licensure in Tennessee; however, if a student's primary state of residence is one of the compact states, the applicant must apply for licensure by exam in their home state.
+If a student is from a non-compact state, they can apply for licensure by exam in TN and would be issued a single state license.
 Students wishing to obtain an RN license in a state other than Tennessee will need to consult the State Board of Nursing in that state for specific application requirements.
 Applying in a state other than Tennessee may prolong the application approval process.